Epic of Manas

-The government of Kyrgyzstan celebrated the 1,000th anniversary of Manas in 1995.
-The eponymous hero of Manas and his Oirat enemy Joloy were first found written in a Persian manuscript dated to 1792–93.
+The government of Kyrgyzstan celebrated the 1,000th anniversary from the moment it was documented in 1995.
+The mythic poem has evolved over many centuries, being kept alive by bards called manaschy or manaschi.
+The first written reference to the eponymous hero of Manas and his Oirat enemy Joloy is to be found in a Persian manuscript dated to 1792–93.
 In one of its dozens of iterations, the epic poem consists of approximately 500,000 lines.

 Narrative

 The epic tells the story of Manas, his descendants, and their exploits against various foes.
 The Epic of Manas is divided into three books.
 The first is entitled "Manas", the second episode describes the deeds of his son Semetei, and the third of his grandson Seitek.

 The epic begins with the destruction and difficulties caused by the invasion of the Oirats.
 Jakyp reaches maturity in this time as the owner of many herds without a single heir.
 His prayers are eventually answered, and on the day of his son's birth, he dedicates a colt, Toruchaar, born the same day to his son's service.
 The son is unique among his peers for his strength, mischief, and generosity.
 The Oirat learn of this young warrior and warn their leader.
 A plan is hatched to capture the young Manas.
 They fail in this task, and Manas is able to rally his people and is eventually elected and proclaimed as khan.

 Manas expands his reach to include that of the Uyghurs of Raviganjn on the southern border of Jungaria.
-One of the defeated Uighur rulers gives his daughter to Manas in marriage.
+One of the defeated Uyghur rulers gives his daughter to Manas in marriage.
 At this point, the Kyrgyz people chose, with Manas' help, to return from the Altai mountains to their "ancestral lands" in the mountains of modern-day Kyrgyzstan.
 Manas begins his successful campaigns against his neighbors accompanied by his forty companions.
 Manas turns eventually to face the Afghan people to the south in battle, where after defeat the Afghans enter into an alliance with Manas.

-Manas then comes into a relationship with the people of mā warā' an-nār through marriage to the daughter of the ruler of Bukhara.
+Manas then comes into a relationship with the people of Mā Warāʾ an-Nahr through marriage to the daughter of the ruler of Bukhara.

 The epic continues in various forms, depending on the publication and whim of the manaschi, or reciter of the epic.